mantedor/web-space-game/README.md

 # Build
-  Before actually building, we have to all depedencies To build, we use a custom script to copy all resources (images) that don't get copied when building through Typescript
+  Before actually building, we have to install all depedencies.
+  To build, we use a custom script to copy all resources (images) that don't get copied when building through Typescript
 ```
+npm i
 npm run build
 ```